broadinstitute/horsefish/scripts/tdr/migration_tool/README.md

     * target.tdr_billing_profile - The billing profile to be used for the new TDR dataset.
     * target.tdr_dataset_uuid - The UUID of the target TDR dataset ingests should be run against.
 This is used in cases where the migration fails part of the way through and the resultant TDR dataset needs to be patched (rather than starting off with a whole new dataset).
 If this property is populated, the dataset creation step will be skipped.
     * target.tdr_dataset_name - The name for the new TDR dataset to be created.
 If target.tdr_dataset_uuid is populated, this will be ignored.
-    * target.tdr_dataset_cloud - The cloud platform to use for the new TDR dataset.
-Currently the migration scripts only support GCP-to-GCP or GCP-to-Azure migrations.
-Valid values: 'gcp', 'azure'
     * target.tdr_dataset_properties - The createDataset properties that should be used for the new TDR dataset.
 Whichever properties are not specified here will be copied from the original TDR object.
     * target.copy_policies - A boolean indicating whether the original TDR object policies should be copied to the new TDR dataset.
 Note that this only works for cases where the source TDR object is a dataset.
+    * ingest.records_fetching_method - The method used to fetch the records from the original TDR object for use in pre-processing.
+Currently the tool supports "tdr_api", which will use the TDR API to fetch the records, and "cloud_native", which will attempt to fetch the records using a more performant, cloud-native tool such as BigQuery for GCP based TDR objects.
     * ingest.records_processing_method - The method used to process records for ingestion into TDR.
 Currently the tool supports "in_memory", which will hold the records in memory and then ingest them into TDR as records on the ingestDataset requests, and "write_to_cloud", which will write the records to files on the cloud for use in the ingestDataset requests.
 Valid values: 'in_memory', 'write_to_cloud'
     * ingest.write_to_cloud_platform - For cases where the records processing method is "write_to_cloud", the cloud to which the preprocessed records should be written.
     * ingest.write_to_cloud_location - For cases where the records processing method is "write_to_cloud", the cloud path where the preprocessed records should be written (i.e. a GS path for GCP or a HTTPS Azure storage path for Azure).